ManticoreGamesInc/platform-documentation/src/tutorials/ai_reference.md

 ## AI Debugger

-The AI Debugger is a panel in the Project Content window that allows creators to see AIActivityHandlers, create new ones, and enable/disable them for preview.
+The AI Debugger is a panel in the **Project Content** window that allows creators to see all AI Activity Handlers, create new ones, and enable/disable them for preview.

 ### Open the AI Debugger